MuhammadShoaibKalim/DBMS/DB.md

 #### 3. Relational Database

-- This database is based on the relational data model, which stores data in the form of rows (tuples) and columns (attributes), and together forms a table (relation).
+- This database is based on the relational data model, which stores data in the form of rows (tuples) and columns (attributes), and together form a table (relation).
 - A relational database uses SQL for storing, manipulating, as well as maintaining the data.
 E.F.
 Codd invented the database in 1970.
 - Each table in the database carries a key that makes the data unique from others.
 - Examples of Relational databases are MySQL, Microsoft SQL Server, Oracle, etc.